BenMunson1/chinook-sql-analysis/README.md

 # Chinook SQL Analysis

-This project explores the Chinook music store database using SQL.
+This project explores the Chinook store database using SQL.
 The goal is to answer real-world business questions by querying the database to uncover insights about customers, revenue, sales, and employees.

 ## 🧰 Tools Used
 - SQLite Studio